antirez/linenoise/README.markdown

 a proper one).
 This is accomplished using the `linenoiseHistorySetMaxLen` function.

-Linenoise has direct support for persisting the history into an history file.
+Linenoise has direct support for persisting the history into a history file.
 The functions `linenoiseHistorySave` and `linenoiseHistoryLoad` do just that.
 Both functions return -1 on error and 0 on success.